 [BS] 807.5 Existing structural elements resisting lateral loads.
-Except as permitted by Section 807.6, where the alteration increases design lateral loads, or where the alteration results in prohibited structural irregularity as defined in ASCE 7, or where the alteration decreases the capacity of any existing lateral load-carrying structural element, the structure of the altered building or structure shall be shown to meet the wind-requirements of Sections 1609 and seismic provisions 1613 of the International Building Code.
-Reduced International Building Code-level seismic forces in accordance with Section 301.1.4.2-shall be permitted.
+Except as permitted by Section 807.6, where the alteration increases design lateral loads, or where the alteration results in prohibited structural irregularity as defined in ASCE 7, or where the alteration decreases the capacity of any existing lateral load-carrying structural element, the structure of the altered building or structure shall be shown to meet the wind requirements of Sections 1609 and seismic provisions 1613 of the International Building Code.
+Reduced International Building Code-level seismic forces in accordance with Section 301.1.4.2 shall be permitted.

 Exception: Any existing lateral load-carrying structural element whose demand-capacity ratio with the alteration considered is not more than 10 percent greater than its demand-capacity ratio with the alteration ignored shall be permitted to remain unaltered.
-For purposes of calculating demand-capacity ratios, the demand shall consider applicable load combinations with design lateral loads or forces in accordance with International Building Code-Sections 1609 and 1613of the International Building Code-Sections 1609 and 1613of the International Building Code-Sections 1609 and 1613of the International Building 301.1.4.2 shall be permitted.
+For purposes of calculating demand-capacity ratios, the demand shall consider applicable load combinations with design lateral loads or forces in accordance with International Building Code-Sections 1609 and 1613 of the International Building Code level seismic forces in accordance with Section 301.1.4.2 shall be permitted.
 For purposes of this exception, comparisons of demand-capacity ratios and calculation of design lateral loads, forces, and capacities shall account for the cumulative effects of additions and alterations since original construction.

 Reason: This proposal makes corresponding sections of the Prescriptive and Work Area methods identical.
 It makes a number of editorial revisions (listed below) and one substantive change.
 The substantive change is this: Currently, for exactly the same situations, Section 807.5 allows the use of reduced seismic loads, while Section 403.4 does not.
 Reduced loads are appropriate in these cases, so the proposal revises 403.4 to match 807.5.

 The editorial changes simply make the wording match, applying the preferred language from the two parallel sections: